top of page

 Agona

 The characteristically large casts of New Fable give rise to protagonists and antagonists in the plural, rather than individual characters in main roles.
 This is known as agona.
 The use of agona in New Fable is important because it helps avoid cliched animal symbolism by introducing an additional dimension of relationship tension, known as vertical hierarchical complexity.
-This increased depth to both character relationships and story development provides avenues of interaction that helps prevent one-dimensional characterisation.
-Moreover, agona provides alternative story telling points of view in addition to those of scene characters and narrator.
-This is particularly important when considering the genre’s absurdism, which benefits from alternative perspectives when conveying its sophisticated slapstick humour, which is an observational form of humour, While lavatorial humour is also observational, it is quite slippery and, in some situations, completely ruin the carpet.
+This increased depth to both character relationships and story development provides avenues of interaction that helps prevent one-dimensional characterization.
+Moreover, agona provides alternative storytelling points of view in addition to those of scene characters and the narrator.
+This is particularly important when considering the genre’s absurdism, which benefits from alternative perspectives when conveying its sophisticated slapstick humor, which is an observational form of humor.
+While lavatorial humor is also observational, it is quite slippery and, in some situations, completely ruin the carpet.

-It permits a broadening of language repertoire by using a variety of idioms that gives rise to innovative linguistic conventions, particularly when considering the narrative, which is omniscient.
-Not only does this permits greater convolution in relationships but affords alternative views from within each side of the story in addition to each side of the story.
-In order to qualify as New Fable, and in order to be a New Fablist, your efforts require large casts and agonists in the plural.
+Agona permits a broadening of the language repertoire by using a variety of idioms that give rise to innovative linguistic conventions, particularly when considering the narrative, which is omniscient.
+Not only does this permit greater convolution in relationships but affords alternative views from within each side of the story in addition to each side of the story.
+In order to qualify as New Fable, and to be a New Fablist, your efforts require large casts and agonists in the plural.

 Absurdim